frntl/frontal/src/help/help.md

 - Q: I don't like how xy works.
 Pls change!
 - A: No!
 - Q: Why are you being a such a douchebag?
-- A: Because open source projects tend to attract people who think that somebody who spends his time maintaining a free (as in beer) software he even has more time to fix their problems.
+- A: Because open source projects tend to attract people who think that somebody who spends his time maintaining a free (as in beer) software -- has even more time to fix their problems.